 After all these things, you may think “Is passing between all these troubles worth it?”

-You should build an application with HIPAA compliance as this certification presents you as a brand in the healthcare market.
+You should build an application with an aim to achieve HIPAA compliance as this certification presents you as a brand in the healthcare market.
 It also creates a stronger and better image in public as well as medical professionals.

 There is one more reason to go for HIPAA compliant healthcare software development.
 If you don’t follow HIPAA standards and if there is a security breach attack and data are leaked from your health application, then you will be responsible to pay fines as per court orders.
 Data security is your responsibility and hence you are responsible for the civil penalty ranges from $100 to $50,000 per violation per user.

 So, if any time breach security of about 1000 user’s data and as per court orders you have to pay a $1000 fine per user then you will be paying $1,000,000 for this case.
 It doesn’t matter if data is very valuable or not.

 General and Technical Checklist to Create & Audit HIPAA Compliant Healthcare mobile Apps or Custom Software

 After discussing all this, remember that HIPAA is not a body that will protect you in case of a data breach.
 This act has been made to protect the PHI of patients and so make sure your solution is robust enough to prevent such attacks in the first place.
 Consider going through the checklist below before you plan to develop a Mobile Application in Healthcare or any other healthcare software solution.

 - Does your Healthcare organization need to be HIPAA compliant?If your solution does not hold or share PHI then HIPAA compliance is not required for you.

 - Choose an experienced custom healthcare software development company for your custom softwareIt is always very critical to build secure healthcare software.
 Always work with a development company that has good experience in building HIPAA compliant software solutions.
 Their experience and expertise will save you from many possible threats.